Ivana Raca: Career

 Born in Cyprus, Ivana started playing basketball in 2009 at the AEL club from Limassol (junior team).
 From 2010 to 2012, she played in the following clubs: AEL from Limassol (junior team) and Proteas da Noi AEL Limassol.
 As a very young woman, she played for the younger basketball team of Cyprus.
-She continued her playing career in the junior team of PAOK from Thessaloniki (AS PAOK Thesalonikis), where she played from 2012 to 2015.
-As a member of the junior team and senior team PAOKA (PAOK Thesalonikis - Greece A1), she played in the 2013-14 season. and 2014-15.
-She played for the Proteas Vulas team from Athens (Proteas Vulas) from 2015 to 2017.
-In the jersey of this team, she achieved incredible success in the quadruple-double - 22 points, 21 rebounds, 11 assists and 10 stolen balls, and brought the cup to her team in the (ESKANA) Cup of Greece.
+She continued her playing career in the junior team of PAOK from Thessaloniki, where she played from 2012 to 2015.
+As a member of PAOK's junior team and senior team, she played two seasons from 2013 to 2015.
+She played for the team Proteas Voulas from 2015 to 2017.
+In the jersey of this team, she achieved incredible success in the quadruple-double - 22 points, 21 rebounds, 11 assists and 10 stolen balls, and brought the cup to her team in the ESKANA (South East Attica Association) CUP for Junior Women's.
 In Greece, she won all the national championships in the junior category.
 Twice she was in the Top - 5.
 Twice she participated in the school world championships in Limoges, France (2015) and Porec, Croatia (2017) as the team captain, where she won a silver medal and was in the top five of the championship.
 Since 2017, he has been playing for the Wake Forrest University basketball team at the University of North Carolina, USA.
 In 2017, she played in the jersey of the Serbian junior national team at the European Under-18 Basketball Championship (2017 FIBA U18 Women's European Championship - Division A).
 The following 2018, she won a silver medal (2018 FIBA U20 Women's European Championship) with the junior national team of Serbia (under 20) in Sopron, Hungary.
 Ivana plays for the senior national team of Serbia.
 Raca was drafted by the Los Angeles Sparks in the third round of the 2021 WNBA draft.
 In June 2021 Raca signed to Italian Geas Basket.